5: Input

 Echoing a line of text

+From now on, most exercises allow the option of entering your own test input.
 Try the following experiment: press the Enter input button above.
-Leave the input text box empty, or delete anything you typed in there.
+Leave the input text box empty.
 Then, press Run test.
 You should get an error like

 EOFError: EOF when reading a line